The cost of fitting in

 Redesign internships: Internships can be a good way to “try out” new talent, and, as management scholar Adina Sterling found in her research, they can play an important role in increasing workplace inclusion and diversity.
 By studying new hire offers of people from underrepresented groups, Sterling discovered that former interns faced less bias when they returned as full-time employees than those who had no prior experience in the workplace.
 But it doesn’t stop with the offer letter.
 Sterling’s research also shows that it is especially important that interns and new hires from underrepresented groups get paired with skilled managers who will connect them throughout the organization, assign thoughtful and challenging project lists, and offer the support they need to succeed.

 As workplaces become more diverse, we need strategies to ensure everyone is both seen as their full selves and has the tools to succeed.
-These five ideas can help organizations harness
+These five ideas can help organizations harness the value of our workforce, so that everyone can thrive while fitting in and standing out.

 Lori Nishiura Mackenzie is the lead strategist for Diversity, Equity & Inclusion at Stanford Graduate School of Business and co-founder of the Stanford VMware Women’s Leadership Innovation Lab.